microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationtemplate-instantiate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to add an instance of an application from the Azure AD application gallery into your directory.
+Add an instance of an application from the Azure AD application gallery into your directory.

 ## Permissions